katur/eegi/README.md

   from the legacy database

-Finally, here is an explanation of some other top-level directories, which are not Django apps:
+Finally, an explanation of some other top-level directories, which are not Django apps:

 - [utils](utils) holds some very general helper functions